ShubhamPeri/gitsetup/README.md

-## A quick introduction to Git with an hands on example starting with GitHub, making local changes and back to GitHub again.<br /> ##
+## A quick introduction to Git with an hands on example starting with GitHub, making local changes and back to GitHub again. ##
 This covers:<br />
          1. What is Git?<br />
          2. Git core concepts.<br />